 The Fire Prevention division, inclusive of the above mentioned responsibilities, performs over 1,800 activities each year.
 Of these activities, there were multiple code violations that are corrected including life safety violations.
 (The single most important aspect of the Fire prevention Division) There is one (1) employee assigned to the Fire Prevention division, a Division Chief of Fire Prevention who is responsible for the subsidiary goals and objectives as assigned.

 The Communications Division is responsible for communications relative to normal business calls, emergency calls, alarm notifications, emergency fire and medical dispatch procedures, and other related emergency procedures.
 This division is also responsible for the emergency and non-emergency statistical information, data input, report generation, fire and special permits, and emergency plan updates.
 This is where the emergency response process starts.
 Upon receiving notification of an emergency, the appropriate vehicles, equipment, and personnel are dispatched.
 All activities are then recorded until the emergency is concluded.
-Communications has four (4) full time and two (2) part time personnel assigned.
-All full time communications personnel are Certified Emergency Medical Dispatchers, able to provide
+Communications has one (1) communications supervisor and four (4) full time personnel assigned.
+All full time communications personnel are Certified Emergency Medical Dispatchers, able to

 As with any organization, support for the resources are needed to effect to mission.
 The Support Services Division is responsible for this.
 There are no additional personnel employed to this division.
 Rather, existing personnel are used in a concurrent capacity to fill this need.
 The coordinators associated with Technical Services are: EMS, Vehicle Repair/Maintenance, Station Repair/Maintenance and Supplies, Geographical Mapping/E911, Communication Repair/Maintenance, Hazardous Materials, Public Fire Education/Community Relations, Wellness/Fitness, Department Equipment, Training, and Emergency Management.